akehrer/Motome/README.md

 ## Searching you notes
 Search results are automatically updated as you type.
 Motome will show you any notes that contain your search words, ordered by relevancy.
 You can use `#hashtag` words in the search to limit results to the relevant tags.
-To exclude any words or hashtags from your search use a `-minus` sign in front of the term to exclude.
+To exclude any words or hashtags from your search use a `-minus` sign in front of the term to be excluded.

 You can easily switch to the search input using `Ctrl-F` or `Ctrl-N`.
 Pressing `Esc` will clear the search text and show all your notes in the note list.